 What Residents Love About Cordova, TN

 Those choosing to make Cordova their new home love city access and country living.
 A wonderful caring community, Cordova draws both individuals and families.
-Home shoppers will find unique real estate and fun amenities.
-Plus, there are plenty of outdoor spaces to enjoy.
+Home shoppers will find unique real estate and fun amenities along with plenty of outdoor spaces to enjoy.
 A quick hop onto one of Memphis’s many well-maintained highways will take you to any part of the city.

 Homes in Cordova, TN, offer unique characteristics.
 These include high-dollar amenities such as brick exteriors and exquisite architectural designs.
 Many have updated appliances and large open-concept floor plans.
-The cost of living in Cordova is like that of other cities in the lower Mississippi Valley region.
-That makes this area accessible to many.
+The cost of living in Cordova is like that of other cities in the lower Mississippi Valley region, which makes this area accessible to many.

 Favorite Places in Cordova

 There is plenty to do in Cordova, and amenities continue to grow.
 Businesses are choosing this city for retail, restaurant, and business investments.
 The region also boasts great outdoor recreation.

 Ready to hit the greens?
 Check out Cordova’s own Colonial Country Club.
 It’s a private golf club featuring high-quality courses and top-notch amenities.
 The club has hosted the Memphis Open golf tournament (Stanford St. Jude Championship).

 Now for a bit of Cordova trivia.
 The Colonial Country Club drew national attention twice during the 1977 Memphis Open.
 President Ford hit a hole in one during the event’s Pro-Am.
 Later, pro golfer Al Geiberger shot a record 59 on the beautiful slopes of the course!
 Make your mark on history by taking in 18 holes at this historic club.